tsopeter/VM_NES_Training/README.md

     For the default board (Zybo), connection to FPGA can be seen in FPGA-Layout.rtf.
 Note that a rich text file viewer is necessary

+## Debugging

+### How do I start the DLP/PLM?

+Power up both DLP and PLM together.
+Connect the DLP to the computer first.
+Configure the Video Pattern Mode.
+Then connect the PLM to the computer and configure the video pattern mode.
+Have both monitors be mirrored.
+After setting it, you may have noticed that either DLP or PLM have dropped due to mirroring mode.
+Go back to Video Mode and then back to Video Pattern Mode until Video source is locked.
+This is applicable for both.
+Check if PLM is displaying image correctly by displaying a image that is phase encoded 0:19 and intensity encoded 20:23.
+Try until PLM displays correct image.